andre-maree/SqlDataIntegrationFunctionTriggerApp/README.md

 Notes:
 - The `AllowedColumns_dbo.TrackingDemo` setting is used to project columns per table, in this case, for the table `dbo.TrackingDemo`
 - Column projection can also be set by an API call, use `AllowedColumns` entity via the `SaveClientAllowedColumns` function.
-- Ensure lease table names passed to `SqlTrigger` are valid (no dots in lease names).
-Example: `lease_dbo_TrackingDemo` if required by your environment.

 ## Getting Started
 1. Create demo tables in SQL: see `SqlScripts/sql.txt`.